eagereyes/eagereyes.org/blog/2008/swing-states.md

 >	<p>Enrico.</p>

 Anonymous says…
->	<p>This does nothing to help the colorblind.&nbsp; I cant see the difference between the dots on the images at the top.&nbsp; Its useless to me.</p>
+>	<p>This does nothing to help the colorblind.
+I cant see the difference between the dots on the images at the top.
+Its useless to me.</p>

 Robert Kosara says…
 >	<p>That's interesting input, thanks!
 What about the <a href="http://elections.nytimes.com/2008/results/president/map.html">N</a><a href="http://elections.nytimes.com/2008/results/president/map.html">Y Times election map</a>?
 Those colors are closer in luminance than mine, imho - can you distinguish those?
 I'm working on a further version of this, and will make the colors easier to differentiate in the future.</p>

 Matthew D Healy says…
->	<p>Here is my version, done entirely within Excel.&nbsp; Aside from adding the 2008 results, for my sort order I chose a weighted count of "D" since 1980 where 2008 has a weight of 1.0, 2004 has a weight of 0.8, 2000 has a weight of 0.64, and so forth, in order to rank states according to both how frequently they voted one or the other way, and how recently:</p>
+>	<p>Here is my version, done entirely within Excel.
+Aside from adding the 2008 results, for my sort order I chose a weighted count of "D" since 1980 where 2008 has a weight of 1.0, 2004 has a weight of 0.8, 2000 has a weight of 0.64, and so forth, in order to rank states according to both how frequently they voted one or the other way, and how recently:</p>
 >	<p>http://mdhealy.home.sprynet.com/Elections_1904_2008.png</p>
 >	<p><br />One thing I like about my sort order is how it highlights States that have gone against their trend in recent elections.</p>

 Matthew D Healy says…
->	<p>The book <em>Red State Blue State Rich State Poor State</em> by Andrew Gelman has many interesting visualizations of statistical data about US voting by State.&nbsp; Perhaps the most important and interesting point made in the book is that two main patterns dominate the overall picture: States where the median income is high tend to vote Democratic while individuals whose income is high tend to vote Republican, because voting tends to be determined by a balance of cultural and economic influences.&nbsp; Rich States tend to have cultural factors favoring Democrats, while rich individuals tend to have economic interests favoring Republicans.</p>
+>	<p>The book <em>Red State Blue State Rich State Poor State</em> by Andrew Gelman has many interesting visualizations of statistical data about US voting by State.
+Perhaps the most important and interesting point made in the book is that two main patterns dominate the overall picture: States where the median income is high tend to vote Democratic while individuals whose income is high tend to vote Republican, because voting tends to be determined by a balance of cultural and economic influences.
+Rich States tend to have cultural factors favoring Democrats, while rich individuals tend to have economic interests favoring Republicans.</p>
->	<p>&nbsp;</p>
+>	<p> </p>

 Matthew D Healy says…
->	<p>That's one reason why my version includes the party letters.&nbsp; Also I dislike having to refer to a key so when possible I try to make my graphics self-explanatory without any key.</p>
+>	<p>That's one reason why my version includes the party letters.
+Also I dislike having to refer to a key so when possible I try to make my graphics self-explanatory without any key.</p>
->	<p>&nbsp;</p>
+>	<p> </p>

 </aside>